nature-ghost/minimal-mistakes/_posts/2019-05-24-post-10-interview-questions-every-javascript-developer.md

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/69255635" width="640" height="360" frameborder="0" allowfullscreen></iframe>

-### *4.What are the pros and cons of functional programming vs object-oriented programming?*
+### *4. What are the pros and cons of functional programming vs object-oriented programming?*

 **OOP Pros:** It's easy to understand the basic concept of objects and easy to interpret the meaning of method calls.
 OOP tends to use an imperative style rather than a declarative style, which reads like a straight-forward set of instructions for the computer to follow.